cal-itp/data-infra/docs/analytics_new_analysts/data-management.md

 ## Reading and Writing Data
 ### GCS
 Our team often uses Google Cloud Storage (GCS) for object storage.
-For a walkthrough of how to use GCS buckets, go here [documentation](https://docs.calitp.org/data-infra/analytics_tools/storing_data.html#in-gcs).
+For a walkthrough on how to use GCS buckets, go [here](https://docs.calitp.org/data-infra/analytics_tools/storing_data.html#in-gcs).

 By putting data on GCS, anybody on the team can use/access/replicate the data without having to transfer data files between machines.